MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 ![image](images/10.PNG)

-- Make sure the Hub DNS server knwos where to forward to in order to resolve Azure private DNS records
+- Make sure the Hub DNS server knows where to forward to in order to resolve Azure private DNS records

 ![image](images/12.PNG)